quadtrix/gobuilder/README.md

 ```
 gobuild -s
 ```
-Do a default build of your application for linux:amd64 and windows:amd64
+Do a default build of your application for linux:amd64
 ```
-gobuild -c application.cfg
+gobuild -l
 ```
-Use version v1.5.0 of the fsnotify package instead of the default 1.6.0
+Use version v1.5.0 of the fsnotify package instead of the default 1.6.0 and build for MacOS
 ```
-gobuild -c application.cfg -V github.com/fsnotify/fsnotify@v1.5.0
+gobuild -V github.com/fsnotify/fsnotify@v1.5.0 -m
 ```
-Build your application for Android on ARM64 as an addition to the default builds
+Build your application for Android on ARM64 as well as for Linux and Windows
 ```
-gobuild -c application.cfg -e android:arm64
+gobuild -e android:arm64 -lw
 ```
 Perform a quick build (without dependencies) for Linux only
 ```
-gobuild -c application -ql
+gobuild -ql
 ```

 ## What's changed?

 version 2.1.0
-- This is the first public release
+- This is the first public release version 3.0.0
+- Rewritten in Go
+- Modified -l, -w options to not be exclusive anymore
+- Added -m option to build for MacOS
+- Added -n option to select the newest commits for dependencies
+- Removed requirement to provide configuration file on the command line
+- Changed configuration file to JSON
+- Changed configuration filename to always be the same (see documentation)
+- Added configuration option to change the binary name